Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Introduction

 Large language models, exemplified by prominent models such as InstructGPT~\cite{instructgpt} and ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}}, have emerged as essential resources in the field of natural language processing (NLP).
 These models have shown an extraordinary level of proficiency across a broad spectrum of NLP tasks, including machine translation, question answering, and text summarization.
 In light of their potential to drive further innovation in language-based technologies, the research community has exhibited growing enthusiasm for exploring and advancing large language models.

-However, despite the impressive generation quality achieved by these models, a persistent challenge lies in tailoring their outputs to meet user's specific needs~\cite{liu2022improving}.
-It has been observed that the outputs of language models do not consistently satisfy users' requirements or expectations~\cite{bubeck2023sparks}.
+However, despite the impressive generation quality achieved by these models, a persistent challenge lies in tailoring their outputs to meet user's preference~\cite{liu2022improving}.
+In several scenarios, it has been observed that the outputs of language models do not consistently satisfy users' preferences or expectations~\cite{bubeck2023sparks}.
 A prevalent approach to addressing this limitation involves the careful crafting of prompts to steer the models in producing outputs that better align with users' objectives.
 Nonetheless, as noted in existing research~\cite{reid-neubig-2022-learning}, the conventional one-time left-to-right generation process of language models contrasts with the iterative refinement and editing approach commonly employed by humans.
 Furthermore, prior works~\cite{NEURIPS2019_675f9820,reid-zhong-2021-lewis} have demonstrated the efficacy of the generate-and-edit process compared to one-time generation, even with a single editing iteration.
-Motivated by these findings, this report explores the integration of large language models (ChatGPT) into an iterative editing pipeline.
+Motivated by these findings, this paper explores the integration of large language models (ChatGPT) into an automatic iterative editing pipeline.

 In contrast to the approach taken by \citet{self_correct}, where the generation process is decomposed into a generator and a corrector, our methodology involves a three-component decomposition consisting of a \textbf{generator, instructor, and editor} (refer to Figure~\ref{fig:intro}).
 This structure allows us to leverage inference-only large models for the complex tasks of content generation and correction, while utilizing smaller models for the simpler task of generating user-specific editing instructions.

-To effectively generate instructions tailored to the user's requirements, we propose to employ a small instructor model, designed to provide targeted directives for editing and refining the initial outputs of the generator.
-The instructor model is initialized by training on human-authored, or oracle, instructions.
-Following this, the model is then fine-tuned through editor-steered reinforcement learning, wherein the reward function directly quantifies the degree to which\textbf{ the edited output by the editor model} align with user requirements, which enhances the model's compatibility with the editor.
+The instructor is designed to provide targeted directives for editing and refining the initial outputs of the generator.
+It is initialized by training on human-authored, or oracle, instructions, which can be obtained by the history of user's behaviour.
+Following this, the model is then fine-tuned through editor-steered reinforcement learning, wherein the reward function directly quantifies the degree to which\textbf{ the edited output by the editor} align with user preferences, which enhances the model's compatibility with the editor.